RBVI/chimerax-recipes/biopython/biopython.md

-# Speed of BioPython vs ChimeraX
+# Speed of Biopython vs ChimeraX

 Chris Moth asked why ChimeraX does not use Biopython.
 Biopython is a great package for doing non-interactive calculations on molecular structures.
 But ChimeraX is all about interactive analysis and speed is very important to make it usable.